Jagoff: Etymology

-Television

-SNL writer/actor Seth Meyers, the son of a Pittsburgh native, used the term and a Pittsburghese accent during a sketch entitled "Bar" in which he also performed a Bill Cowher impression.

-The term was used on Final Space season one, episode seven.
-The artificial intelligence, H.U.E., states that "KVN is a jag-off, Gary."

-The term was used in season one, episode twelve of The Good Place, where character Eleanor Shellstrop says to an activist outside a grocery store, "look what you made me do, jagoff."

-The term was used by character Rick Sanchez in the cartoon Rick and Morty, season three, episode eight.

-The term was used in episode 18 of season 3 of Chicago P.D. by Detective Erin Lindsay.
-She was using it to describe an abusive ex-husband of a female shooting victim saying "Look at this jagoff."

-The term was used in episode 19 of season 3 of Chicago P.D. by Detective Jay Halstead.
-He was questioning a bar employee about a woman who had been kidnapped and, when he didn't like the guy's answer, said "Don't be a jagoff!".

-Video games

-In Fallout 76, the term jagoff, along with many other terms of Pittsburghese, is used by the character Lucky Lou who hails from Pittsburgh.
+The Oxford English Dictionary gives the term's etymology as "from jackoff, perhaps influenced by jag".

 Controversies over the term

-In 2010, Pittsburgh-native and coach of the Kentucky Wildcats men's basketball team, John Calipari raised hackles in the media when he jokingly referred to fellow Pittsburgher John Buccigross as a "jagoff".
+In 2010, Pittsburgh native and coach of the Kentucky Wildcats men's basketball team, John Calipari, raised hackles in the media when he jokingly referred to fellow Pittsburgher John Buccigross as a "jagoff".

 In 2012, David Shribman, a Massachusetts native and executive editor of the Pittsburgh Post-Gazette, issued a letter banning the use of the word "jagoff" anywhere in the newspaper.
 The decision was mocked by Chris Potter of the Pittsburgh City Paper, noting that Shribman's letter belied an utter lack of understanding of the actual etymology and history of the word, as he had confused it with the more base homophone, "jack off", common slang for masturbation.
 In response The Beaver County Times used some form of the term 19 times in a single article, suggesting that Shribman has "Jagoffphobia".